-(CVM), the Biomedical Sciences (BIMS) graduate program spans the
+The Biomedical Sciences (BIMS) Graduate Program spans the five

-five academic departments of the College and currently offers the
+academic departments of the Texas A&M College of Veterinary

-degree options of Doctor of Philosophy (PhD), Master of
+of Philosophy (PhD), Master of Science Thesis Option

 A major objective of graduate education through any CVM graduate